kyliekeijzer/Slicer-PET-MUST-segmenter/README.md

 2. Place one seed in the desired location on the PET images
 3. Select a VOI diameter size
 4. 'Create VOI'
-5. Rename the VOI to an appropriate name
+5. Rename the VOI to an appropriate name (but must start with 'VOI_')
    ![](screenshots/44.png?raw=true "")
 6. Repeat step 2 - 5 to create multiple VOIs
 7. 'Extract VOIs metrics' to save characteristics from all the VOIs